tillg/tillgartner/_posts/2019-04-13-my-NEW-static-website.md

 This is my little ToDo list:

 * Fix the problem of inline pictures in blog entries not being displayed
-* Add Google trackinbg and ideally have a report of the site usage available to the site readers...
 * Migrate the recipes as collection
 * Move to my URL http://tillgartner.com
+* Add Google trackinbg and ideally have a report of the site usage available to the site readers...
+* Change favicon to till logo - or make a new logo...
 * Learn about fixed URLs for posts so they can be referenced
 * Add comments
 * Posts that have a cover image should show it on the blog post overview page (aka home page)